 Monero Mining Does Not Require an ASIC

-So, now that you know a bit more about Monero and how it differs to Bitcoin, it’s time to find answer your next question – what is Monero mining?
+So, now that you know a bit more about Monero and how it differs from Bitcoin, it’s time to find answer your next question - what is Monero mining?

 At the time of writing, there is a total of 15,829,795 XMR in circulation.
 This number will continue to increase until there are 18.4 million Monero coins in circulation.

 - In the previous example, suppose Carl sends $100 to Ava via bank transfer.
 In this scenario, it is the bank’s job to make sure that Carl has enough balance to make the $100 payment to Ava.
 After the bank confirms this transaction, they make a record of it so that it can be referred to in the future.